-- What does Our Lady ask all of us to do? - Go to confession this can be up to 8 days before or after the First Saturday itself. - Receive Holy Communion on the day itself, in a state of grace, with the intention of making reparation as above. - Recite five decades of the Rosary. - Meditate on the mysteries of the Rosary for 15 minutes: this is not difficult, e.g. slowly read the Gospel account of the mysteries, or use a booklet on the Rosary.
+What does Our Lady ask all of us to do?

+- Go to confession this can be up to 8 days before or after the First Saturday itself. - Receive Holy Communion on the day itself, in a state of grace, with the intention of making reparation as above. - Recite five decades of the Rosary. - Meditate on the mysteries of the Rosary for 15 minutes: this is not difficult, e.g, slowly read the Gospel account of the mysteries, or use a booklet on the Rosary.

 Each part of the devotion should be made with the intention of making reparation to the Immaculate Heart of Mary, on the first Saturday of five consecutive months.

-For the remaining Saturdays in Advent, St. Teresa's will begin the devotion of the Rosary of Reparation to Our Lady, prior to 5.30pm Mass and Confession in fulfilment of the request of Jesus to Sr. Lucia in 1925.
+For more details about the Five First Saturdays devotion, or the Message of Fatima generally, please contact: